6 Night / 7 Day Private Safari

 Distance approx. 200 km; driving time approx. 3 hours

-Namibia is a country that rewards those who rise early and never is this truer than today.
-You want to arrive at the Namib-Naukluft Park before sunrise.
-Soon after you are in the park, your guide will take you to a secluded dune where you can revel in the sunrise lighting up the desert around you.
+Namibia is a country that rewards those who rise early: Once you arrive in the Namib-Naukluft Park in the early morning, your guide will take you to a secluded dune where you can revel in the beautiful morning sun lighting up the desert around you.
 It is a sight you are not likely to forget anytime soon.
 After a breakfast picnic in the dunes, you continue on to the Deadvlei/Sossusvlei region.
 Only 4×4 vehicles can manage the last section of the track, but this challenge is confidently met by your vehicle and guide.
 Once inside the Deadvlei, you will be awed by its surreal beauty.
 The white clay pan, with its long-ago dried camelthorn trees and dune backdrop is a sight to behold.
 You also visit the Sesriem canyon and can wonder through the gorge created by the Tsauchab River millions of years ago.
 After this eventful day, you return to your accommodation, where you can leisurely enjoy the rest of the afternoon.
 Dinner can be savoured under the Namibian night sky.